tribesonecommunity/discord-bots/README.md

   - Buffer voters into queue when vote succeeds?
   - Give queuers a chance to del when vote succeeds?
 - Map-specific trueskill rating
-- Store player w/l
 - De-prioritize queue that just popped
-- Map rotation after game finishes
+- Start map rotation only after game finishes
 - Convert from sqlite to postgres
 - Use converters for commands: https://discordpy.readthedocs.io/en/stable/ext/commands/commands.html#discord-converters
-- Decorator to handle bans

 ## Good first tickets